abhi5456/blackjack/README.md

 # blackjack
-A game to have the computer play blackjack against itself (or rather have an imaginary player play)
+A game to have the computer play blackjack against itself (or rather have an imaginary player play).
+The code will create a deck of cards and then play 100 hands (or less if player goes broke before the 100 hands are complete).
+This is an automated program that displays a histrogram at the end representing the amount of money the player has after each round.
+Note that sometimes the player will go broke before round 100, and therefore the value after that will not be set in the array.